First published Aug 26, 2021

 Detoxification Treatment Options

 IV chelation therapy is an alternative form of detox treatment that can remove excess heavy metals and toxins in the bloodstream and eliminate them from the body.
 This detox process can be achieved through taking an oral supplement of vitamins and minerals.
-An IV infusion is another method, which introduces nutrients and other healthy substances directly into your bloodstream.
+An IV infusion is another method that introduces nutrients and other healthy substances directly into your bloodstream.
 Or, an IV drip containing a synthetic amino acid can help remove heavy metal poisoning and cleanse the blood.

 Written By: Dr. David Alvarez